igorbelo/igorbelo.github.io/_posts/2016-02-17-starting-with-elixir.markdown

 a # [1]
 {% endhighlight %}

 The main reason for keeping state is concurrency.
 Imagine a lot of processes and flows operating over `a` and changing its content.
-We would probably produce wrong results (due race condition) if we ignored sync the access to `a`.
+We would probably produce wrong results, due race condition, if we ignored sync the access to `a`.

 ## Pipe Operator |>
 The pipe operator in Elixir provides data transformation flow in a more readable way.
 It takes the result of the left side and pass as the first argument to the function on right side.